Virginia Vestoff: Professional career

-Vestoff made her Broadway debut in the 1960 revue From A to Z. Her most famous stage role was that of Abigail Adams in 1776, a role which garnered her a Tony nomination and one she reprised in the film adaptation.
+Vestoff made her Broadway debut in the 1960 revue From A to Z. Her most famous stage role was that of Abigail Adams in 1776, a role which garnered her a nomination for the Tony Award for Best Featured Actress in a Musical at the 23rd Tony Awards in 1969 and one she reprised in the 1972 film adaptation.
 Additional Broadway credits include Irma La Douce, Boccaccio, Via Galactica, and Baker Street, in which she met her future husband, writer Morty Lefkoe, president and founder of the Lefkoe Institute and creator of the Lefkoe Method, a psychological process.

 For a time, Vestoff took on dual duties with Broadway and daytime drama.
 From October 20, 1969 to June 20, 1970, she played Dr. Althea Davis on The Doctors, taking over from a departing Elizabeth Hubbard.
-When Vestoff left due to her unhappiness with the role, (eventually joining the cast of Dark Shadows as Samantha Collins), Hubbard returned to the role on October 1, 1970.
+When Vestoff left due to her unhappiness with the role, Hubbard returned to the role on October 1, 1970.
+She eventually joined the cast of Dark Shadows as Samantha Drew Collins.

 Vestoff also did another soap opera stint on As the World Turns and appeared in numerous television commercials, including Sure Deodorant, Geritol, Hamburger Helper, Sardo Bath Beads, and Bradlees.

 Vestoff's primetime television guest credits included The Quinns, Carmody, Contact: The Case of the Secret Message, We Interrupt This Season, Alone at Last and Kojak.
 Her screen roles included Robert Altman's A Wedding and Such Good Friends.

+Death

-Vestoff succumbed to cancer in New York City at age 42.
+Vestoff died of cancer in New York City on May 2, 1982, at the age of 42.